jclehner/nmrpflash/README.md

 Always run `nmrpflash` in the sequence described above!

+If it still doesn't work, try different Ethernet ports if your device has more than one.

 You can try specifying the MAC address using `-m xx:xx:xx:xx:xx:xx`, or, if that still doesn't work, "blind mode" using `-B`.
 Note that careful timing between running `nmrpflash` and turning on the router may